danchoi/ri_vim/README.markdown

 Don't forget to run `ri_vim_install` again after you download the new gem.

 The next step is to make sure that you have ri documentation installed on your system for everything you want to look up.
-See the **Generate ri documentation** section below for help.
+See the **How to generate ri documentation** section below for help.

 * * *